What I have learned (and am still learning) in my continuing quest after completing my 100th triathlon in 2010.

 I finally got out to the Lucky's Lake Swim on Lake Cane by Universal Studios.
 I heard about this last year but never got a chance to go.
 Dr. Lucky Meisenheimer generously opens his home and lake up to anyone who want to swim.
 The lake is one kilometer across and back and the swim starts at 7:45 on Saturday morning.
 You can use the bathrooms and showers by the pool too.
 There were about 85 people there this morning, all having a great time.
 I swam 1 lap at 24:12 and then another at 26:00 after a 5 minute rest.
 So 2 kilometers (equals 1.32 miles) in 50:12; not bad.
 Had a great time; I'll be back soon.

 I live in Orlando, Florida, having moved here from Chicago in January, 1994.
-I've been married for more than 35 years to Sandy, who is a wonderful wife, chef, and singer.
+I've been married for more than 42 years to Sandy, who is a wonderful wife, chef, and singer.
 We had 2 rabbits, Fawn and Sarah, who roamed around the house for over 12 and brought us great joy.
 I raced cars in the 1970s, we toured on motorcycles in the 1980s, and sailed boats in the 1990s.
 I was a professional photographer for 25 years in the corporate world in Chicago.
-I now work at Ernst & Young as the office "jack-of-all-trades" in downtown Orlando.
+I retired from Ernst & Young as the office "jack-of-all-trades" in downtown Orlando after 19 years.
 We have a great home close to Wekiwa Springs State Park, which is an exceptional training ground.